Propane, Propane Gas & Liquid Propane Gas | Is Propane LPG

 Underground propane tanks are tanker filled by hose.

-The burying of a liquid propane gas tank should be handled by an experienced professional company and minimum and maximum distances from your home or business apply.
+The burying of a liquid propane tank should be handled by an experienced professional company and minimum and maximum distances from your home or business apply.

 The buried propane tank must also be safely away from any ignition source.